 Copyright ©Shizuka HARIU 2015

-SHSH Architeture + Scenography / Shizuka and Shin has been working for the most generous production Bells for Peace which is open to public for free and prticiation and experiential art event at the opening of the Manchester International Festival 2019.
+SHSH Architeture + Scenography / Shizuka and Shin designed for Yoko Ono's Bells for Peace, the most generous production.
+It is open to public for free at the opening of the Manchester International Festival 2019.

 We designed white simple bell towers, screen and the stage in order to make a refreshing event site and giving the opportunity to be shared this unique site specific performance art.